RecordPoint/RecordPoint.Connectors.SDK/README.md

 Queued Work is a type of work that is submitted to a queue for future execution on any available instance of the relevant consuming service.
 Each different type of work has its own queue on the underlying queueing resource so each connector responsbility can be self contained and independently scalable.

-The Work Queue is implemented via the `RecordPoint.Connectors.SDK.WorkQueue.AzureServiceBus` package and uses Azure Service Bus as the underlying queueing resource.

-The Work Queue is also implemented via the RecordPoint.Connectors.SDK.WorkQueue.RabbitMq and uses RabbitMq as an underlying queueing resource for On-Premise connector deployments.
+The Work Queue is implemented via the `RecordPoint.Connectors.SDK.WorkQueue.AzureServiceBus` package for hosted connectors and `RecordPoint.Connectors.SDK.WorkQueue.RabbitMq` for On-Premise connector deployments.

 ##### Managed Queueable Work
 See [Managed Work Queue](./docs/managedworkqueue.md)